yogsototh/yblog/content/Scratch/en/blog/Haskell-the-Hard-Way.md

 main :: World -> World
 ~~~~~~

-Not all functions may have access to this variable.
+Not all functions may access this variable.
 Those which have access to this variable are impure.
 Functions to which the world variable isn't provided are pure[^032001].